jaapo/netpro-project/description-disrtibuted-fs.md

 Directory server stores metadata of files and file servers and file system directory hierarchy.
 Directory server also manages locks.
 It keeps track of all file servers, the files they store and their load.

 ### File servers
 File servers store file contents and related metadata.
 They serve client requests.
 File servers contact the directory to update it and to get metadata of requested files.
+Each server store only some files.
+To access other files, it must ask directory which servers store the file and get the file from them.

 ### Client
 Clients can view, edit, create and remove files and directories in the file system.
-Clients communicate with their file servers.
+Clients communicate only with their file servers.

 Operations
 ----------